 Additional Benefits.
 We maintain an executive physical examination program and an executive financial and tax planning program for executive officers.
 These programs are intended to encourage executives to proactively manage their health and complex financial/tax situations, thereby enabling them to focus on the business.
 The benefits are periodically benchmarked versus comparable companies and intended to be competitive for our industry.
 Under our business travel expense policy, we will reimburse executive officers who are required to spend 90 days per year in the United Kingdom for up to four trips per year for their spouse or partner to visit them.
 In addition, when we request a spouse or partner to attend a business meeting, such as our annual national sales recognition program for top performers, we reimburse executive officers for expenses related to this travel.
-In these circumstances, we reimburse executive officers for such personal use is included in taxable income and reported in the Other Compensation category in the Summary Compensation Table included below.
+In these circumstances, we reimburse executive officers for the income taxes associated with these travel expenses.
+Executives occasionally utilize non-commercial aircraft for personal use.
+The cost of such personal use is included in taxable income and reported in the Other Compensation category in the Summary Compensation Table included below.